Water-soluble boat shoes

 Preppy = Minimalist

-Boat shoes have this weird frat boy vibe I find puzzling.
-I grew up in Central Florida, not Nantucket, and personally knew more rednecks who wore boat shoes than cowboy boots.
-They went fishing on their bass boats and boat shoes were less likely to make you trip than flip flops, and more durable than canvas sneakers.
+Boat shoes have this frat boy vibe I find puzzling.
+I grew up in Central Florida and every redneck I knew wore boat shoes because they went out on their boats and needed sturdy footwear.

 Plain goods well made are becoming luxury-class items.